 Taken together, these observations have the implication of a more egalitarian approach to understanding the relations between key concepts and between key stakeholders.
 In particular, both donors and recipients can begin to understand themselves as equal, and as bearers of cultures that both affect and are impacted along a two-way causal connection.
-In more practical terms, these conceptualisations would lead to a better-formulated and well thought-out strategy to guide donor agencies in planning intervention strategies.
-In the next section we discuss and critique ongoing work in NORAD on ICT-in-development.
-We demonstrate that flawed policy conceptualisations will lead to an ill-structured strategy.
+In more practical terms, these conceptualizations would lead to a better-formulated and well thought-out strategy to guide donor agencies in planning intervention strategies.
+In the next section we discuss and critique ongoing work in Norad on ICT-in-development.
+We demonstrate that flawed policy conceptualizations will lead to an ill-structured strategy.

-4. NORAD and ICT 4/
+4. Norad and ICT 5/